solita/rpi-challenger/README.md

     lein repl
     (-main)

-Then open <http://localhost/> in a web browser.
+Then open <http://localhost:8080/> in a web browser.
+For more options use the `--help` command line argument.

 ## Creating Challenges